TurakhiaLab/WEPP/README.md

 ## <a name="intro"></a> Introduction

 WEPP (**W**astewater-Based **E**pidemiology using **P**hylogenetic **P**lacements) is a phylogeny-based pipeline that estimates haplotype proportions from wastewater sequencing reads using a mutation-annotated tree (MAT) (Figure 1A).
-By improving the resolution of pathogen variant detection from wastewater, WEPP enables a broad range of epidemiological applications that were previously feasible only through clinical sequencing data.
-It also detects potential novel variants via unaccounted mutations, which can be further explored at the read level using an interactive dashboard (Figure 1C).
+By improving the resolution of pathogen variant detection, WEPP enables critical epidemiological applications previously feasible only through clinical sequencing.
+It also flags potential novel variants via unaccounted mutations, which can be examined at the read level using the interactive dashboard (Figure 1C).

-WEPP’s core algorithm begins by placing the complete set of sequencing reads parsimoniously onto the MAT, followed by identifying candidate haplotype nodes—referred to as "peaks" (Figure 1B).
-This initial candidate set is expanded by including neighboring haplotypes to form a broader candidate pool.
-The pool is then passed to a deconvolution algorithm to estimate the relative abundance of each haplotype.
-The algorithm iteratively refines this pool by selecting haplotypes above a threshold proportion and including their neighbors in subsequent rounds until convergence.
+WEPP’s algorithm begins with parsimonious placement of all reads onto the MAT, followed by identifying candidate haplotype nodes, or “Peaks” (Figure 1B).
+This set is expanded with neighboring haplotypes of selected Peaks to form a candidate pool, which is passed to a deconvolution algorithm to estimate haplotype abundances.
+This pool is iteratively refined by retaining haplotypes above a threshold and adding their neighbors until convergence.

 <div align="center">